floriandejonckheere/headbanger/README.md

 ```
 $ rails db:migrate          # RDBMS
-$ rails db:data:migrate     # Graph
+$ rails neo4j:migrate       # Neo4j
 ```

 ### Production

 Docker and docker-compose are used in the deployment process.
-The environment variables `$SKIP_MIGRATE` can be used to skip database migrations.
+The environment variable `$SKIP_MIGRATE` can be used to skip database migrations.
 Don't forget to allow your webserver to serve the static assets.

 ```
 # docker-compose up